Epic Mickey 2: The Power of Two: Plot

 Gus goes through Prescott's belongings and retrieves blueprints that suggest his main project was not the mech, but rather an undercover operation in Ventureland.
 Mickey and Oswald follow the trail through Ventureland, which leads them to Autotopia, a region that was presumed to be destroyed during the Blot's revolt.
 There, they witness mechanical siphons erected by Prescott pumping Wasteland's primeval spirits, the Guardians, out of the ground.
 These machines were disrupting the foundation of Wasteland and causing the earthquakes.
 After disabling them, the team discover a secret projector set up by the Mad Doctor; travelling through, they learn what happened to the Mad Doctor following his previous defeat.
 He crash-landed in Disney Gulch and set up his lab there, creating the Blotworx as part of a plot for revenge, but was forced to cast them out due to their hostility.

 In the attic of Lonesome Manor, which has been retooled into a secret television studio, they find the Mad Doctor's diary, from which they learn of his true intentions.
 He manipulated Prescott into building him the television device in order to broadcast a television program, 'The Wonderful World of Evil,' into Mickey's world, to bestow upon him fame and thus a new heart, allowing him to escape Wasteland.
 Wanting to become a Toon again after discovering that his Beetleworx form had begun to deteriorate, the Mad Doctor schemed to capture the Guardians in Autotopia as he knew they would have the power to restore him.

 Mickey and Oswald confront the Mad Doctor at his new attraction, now revealed to be a doomsday device intended to destroy Wasteland upon his departure.
 He demands the brush from Mickey in exchange for sparing the citizens trapped on the ride.
 Mickey is prepared to hand it over, but Oswald prevents the exchange at the last second.
 The duo then defeat the Mad Doctor, whose Beetleworx form finally gives out and is either killed or redeemed depending on which path is taken in his fight.
-If redeemed, the Mad Doctor saves the heroes from falling into a thinner lake and is turned back into a Toon by the freed Guardians.
+If redeemed, the Mad Doctor saves the heroes from falling into a thinner pool and his Toon form is restored by the freed Guardians.
 In the aftermath, all of Wasteland celebrates Mickey and Oswald's triumph with a parade highlighting the duo's major choices throughout the game.